horda-dev/dart_client/README.md

 # Horda Client SDK for Flutter

-Horda Client SDK connects your Flutter app to your app's backend running on Horda platform.
+Connect your Flutter app to backends built with the Horda platform.

 ## Table of Contents
 - [Connection Management](#connection-management)